tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

-“I think what came out of the pipes was a fluke,” said Jonathan.
+“I think what came out of the pipes was a fluke,” said John.
 “Most of our water runs through a nearby reservoir, and they’ve been having some trouble.
 I think something dislodged and got into the system.”

 “Nasty stuff,” I said in-between bites.
 “Not a fan.”